mckennapsean/dissertation/content/05-security.md

-As previously discussed, a number of user-centered design methods have been utilized in the cyber security visualization literature, such as interviews, observations, usability testing, focus groups, and workshops.
+As previously discussed, a number of user-centered design methods have been utilized in the cybersecurity visualization literature, such as interviews, observations, usability testing, focus groups, and workshops.
 A few methods were used in the context of a larger design process, but none of these methods were validated in the context of contribution to a completed, deployed visualization tool.
-Many other user-centered design methods have yet to be demonstrated for cyber security visualization design.
+Many other user-centered design methods have yet to be demonstrated for cybersecurity visualization design.
 We explored two design methods in detail for designing a visualization: _personas_ and _data sketches_.
 These design methods played instrumental roles in the _understand_ and _ideate_ activities.
 Next, we discuss the two methods in detail, along with our motivation to place